Sirivennela310505/Uniskill-Nexus---Learn-Build-Grow/README.md

 Users can register and log in to access their personal dashboard.
 All sections of the application are easily accessible from the dashboard.

-## Open source ai mentor
+## 🤖 Open-Source AI Mentor

+The AI mentor is currently rule-based and fully open-source compliant.

+Example logic:
-If user selects "confused about career"
-→ Show predefined advice
+- If user selects "Confused about career" → Show predefined career guidance

-If user selects "need motivation"
-→ Show motivational suggestion
+- If user selects "Need motivation" → Show motivational suggestion

+Future scope includes integration with open-source LLMs.

 ## 🛠 Tech Stack